OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/RampMap.md

           | texture = 6

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Only applies when 'texture coordinates' is set to 'default state coordinates'</p>
+        <p class="scene-class-attr-comment">Only applies when 'texture coordinates' is set to 'default state coordinates'</p>

     </p>